You are here: Home > Support > Knowledge Base > How to Set the AIC Rating on Panels and Other Distribution Equipment

 Use the AIC Rating field to set the rating for the device.
 A number of typical options are listed.
 If the value you want to use is not displayed, select Custom and use the field below to enter the value.

-In the Distribution Equipment section, the Default distribution equipment AIC option is used to set the AIC rating for newly created distribution equipment.
+The Default distribution equipment AIC option is used to set the AIC rating for newly created distribution equipment.

 Related Articles